-Between each EBITDA threshold, the bonus amount is interpolated based upon actual EBITDA.
-For 2006, a bonus amount of 20% of eligible salaries was established based upon the achievement of 115% of Budgeted EBITDA.
+Between each EBITDA threshold, the bonus pool is interpolated based upon actual EBITDA.
+For 2006, a bonus pool of 20% of eligible salaries was established based upon the achievement of 115% of Budgeted EBITDA.
 Individual bonus payments from the pool are discretionary.

 Long Term Incentive Awards.
-Since the acquisition of Great Lakes Dredge & Dock Corporation in 2003, the Company has not issued any stock options or restricted stock.
-However, in connection with MDP's acquisition of Great Lakes Dredge & Dock Corporation in 2003, each executive officer was given the opportunity to purchase equity in GLDD Acquisitions Corp. on the same terms as MDP.
-These equity interests were converted into common stock in connection with the Aldabra Merger.
+Since the acquisition of Acquisitions Corp. in 2003, the Company has not issued any stock options or restricted stock.
+However, in connection with MDP's acquisition of Acquisitions Corp. in 2003, each executive officer was given the opportunity to purchase equity in GLDD Acquisitions Corp. on the same terms as MDP.
+These equity interests were converted into common stock in connection with the Aldabra transaction.
 The Compensation Committee believes that the substantial equity ownership of management further encourages executive officers to operate the business in a manner that enhances stockholder value.
 For this reason, incentive equity has not historically comprised a portion of executive compensation arrangements.
 The Company may, however, choose in the future to adopt an incentive equity plan.